-While there do not seem to be any cases dealing with the issue of multiple emotional support animals, the basic requirements for this reasonable accommodation would still be the same.
-In other words, if a person were claiming the need for multiple emotional support animals, then he or she would need documentation supporting this need from his or her physician or medical professional.
-The practitioner would need to provide documentation that each support
+While there do not seem to be any legal cases dealing with the issue of multiple emotional support animals, the basic requirements for this reasonable accommodation would still be the same.
+In other words, if a person were claiming the need for multiple emotional support animals, then he or she would need documentation supporting this need from his or her physician or medical professional for each animal.

 Do I Qualify?

-If you are suffering from anxiety, depression, fear of flying, phobias, compulsive behaviors, PTSD, or any of many other qualifying disorders and feel that you would benefit from an officially diagnosed Emotional Support Animal, contact us for a mental health assessment and clinical interview today.
+If you are suffering from anxiety, depression, fear of flying, phobias, compulsive behaviors, PTSD, military trauma, or any of many other qualifying disorders and feel that you would benefit from a prescribed Emotional Support Animal, by a state of Florida licensed and NBCC (national certified) mental health provider - contact us for a mental health assessment and clinical interview today.

-Mental Health Assessment to determine qualification for an Emotional Support Animal - package (includes a review of results follow up appointment and documenting letter, if applicable).
+Mental Health Assessment to determine qualification for an Emotional Support Animal - package (includes a review of results follow up appointment and documenting letter to the entity listed in the release form, if applicable).
 Total $350